Nispeon/Nispeon/README.md

 [Git Stars](https://github.com/pgrimaud/git-stars): Website made with Symfony and a LOT of API calls, where you can check your github rankings and those of every other user, using the number of stars they have on their public repositories.

+- July 2021

+[Discord-attachment-saver](https://github.com/Nispeon/discord-attachment-saver) : A Discord bot (in TS this time and not PHP) to save all the attachments sent in a channel (it's not done and it will be enhanced in the future)

 ..
 And many more in the future!